-- > Sub oscillator with waveform, octave, and blend controls - > Noise blend control - > Filter envelope (FEG) generator with ADSR controls, free modulator routing button, and toggle to also envelope the sub oscillator and noise generator outputs - > High-pass filter cutoff - > Controls for Pitch, Glide, Velocity Sensitivity, Gain (pre-FX chain), Panning, and Out level (post-FX chain), as well as a nested Note FX chain
+- > Sub oscillator with waveform, octave, and blend controls - > A †SYNC† mode that hard syncs the primary oscillator to the sub oscillator - > A Phase Modulation Amount knob for the primary oscillator, set between zero and 800 % for phase modulation from the sub oscillator - > Noise blend control - > Filter envelope (FEG) generator with ADSR controls, free modulator routing button, and toggle to also envelope the sub oscillator and noise generator outputs - > By right-clicking on the background of the filter module, a Resonance Limit parameter is available, setting the point where clipping (and saturation) begins within the filter's resonance; adjusting this setting together with the filter's Drive can greatly change the 'color' of each filter - > High-pass filter cutoff - > Controls for Pitch, Glide, Velocity Sensitivity, Gain (pre-FX chain), Panning, and a summed Out level (post-FX chain), as well as a nested Note FX chain

-Detail controls and a schematic view of Polymer are available in the Expanded Device View, which is basically a performance view of the underlying Grid patch.
-This view also also exposes all module panel controls, for both adjusting and modulating them.
+Detail controls and a schematic view of Polymer are available in the Expanded Device View, which is a performance view of the underlying Grid patch.
+This view also exposes all module panel controls, for both adjusting and modulating them.